zju3dv/blink_sim/README.md

 5. Run the main script

-If you want to use the default config (need the full dataset), you can run:
+If you want to use the default config (need to prepare full dataset), you can run:
 ```bash
 python main.py
 ```